 Once the time sharing ideas is complete, it’s time for the real writing to begin.
 Children should write a short blurb and review about each item on their list.
 You can use popular film and music review websites to help set up the format for this type of writing.
 Your children are sure to have fun with this activity!

 Sometimes a little choice is all it takes to inspire young writers.
 By giving them a choice between two different writing prompts or genres can be all it takes to get the best out of them.
 To get this activity up and running, simply display two different writing options for your child to choose between.
 One prompt should be story inspiration whereas the other option should be a factual prompt on a topic they know well.

 This is a simple activity that can spark interest in some of the most reluctant writers in your group.
 Most children at this age have an interest in a particular sport.
 You can harness this topic of interest and turn it into a positive writing activity.
 Simply challenge children to take notes on a match or game that they watch over the coming week.
 This could be at a professional level or even a game in the school gym.
 Ask children to focus on the main highlights in the game (what happened, who won, star players etc.).
 Then invite them to bring these notes along to class in order to write up their full-length report.

-There are thousands of writing activities on nightzookeeper.com - the award-winning program for reading and writing for 6 to 12 year olds!
+There are thousands of writing activities on nightzookeeper.com - the award-winning writing program for kids!
 You can start your child off with a 7 day free trial so they can get a feel for the program and begin to love writing.
 You can tailor the program to grade level by selecting the age for your child.